sous-chefs/firefox/README.md

 ### firefox_install

-Install Firefox.
+Installs the Firefox web browser.
 With no properties provided the latest version of Firefox (en-us) will be installed on the system.

 #### Actions
   - :install - install the package (default)